sirn-se/phrity-util-numerics/README.md

 # Numerics utility

 Utility library for numerics.
 Float versions of ceil() and floor() with precision.
+An open minded numeric parser.

 ## Ceil method